jaspervdj/blaze-html/log/part01.markdown

 In our original draft, we spoke of a "monadic" syntax.
 This is a very nice feature to have, but we cannot have it if it makes our implementation less efficient.
 That's why implemented another test in `benchmarks/Utf8Html.hs`, using the monadic approach.
-The results are suprisingly well:
+The results are surprisingly well:

 - `bigTable`: 10.84097 ms (std dev: 195.6227 us)
 - `basic`: 32.09416 us (std dev: 368.2538 ns)